Multi-Centered Black Hole Index from a Superconformal Quiver Index: superconformal index

-It is given by an Euclidean path integral over the Euclidean action \( \breve S^{E}_{\pm} \) obtained from the refined auxiliary Hamiltonian \( \breve{\calh}_\pm \), which corresponds to an $\mathcal{O}\left(1/\beta\right)$ deformation of the unrefined auxiliary model $\calh_\pm$ with the chemical potential for the Cartan generators of the R-symmetry combination.
-The field configurations thus retain periodic boundary conditions.\footnote{An equivalent approach would be to evaluate the path integral over the Euclidean Lagrangian corresponding to $\calh_\pm$ (instead of $\breve{H}_\pm$) under twisted boundary conditions.}
+Therefore (\ref{eq: index D210}) is represented by the Euclidean path integral over the Euclidean action \( \breve S^{E}_{\pm} \) obtained from the refined auxiliary Hamiltonian \( \breve{\calh}_\pm \), which includes an $\mathcal{O}\left(1/\beta\right)$ deformation of the unrefined auxiliary model $\calh_\pm$.
+The field configurations thus retain periodic boundary conditions.\footnote{An equivalent approach would be to compute the path integral over the Euclidean Lagrangian corresponding to $\calh_\pm$ (instead of $\breve{H}_\pm$) under twisted boundary conditions.} Thus the problem is now reduced to evaluating the equivariant Witten index of the auxiliary gauged sigma model.

-Evaluated in the $\beta \rightarrow 0$ limit, supersymmetric localization reduces the path integral to a finite-dimensional sum over field configurations invariant under $\mathscr{Q}_\pm$, which coincide with the saddles of the deformed action that we will identify below.